List of Marvel Comics characters: A: Powers and abilities of Albert

 Albert is superhumanly strong, could interface directly with computers, and had an intellect greater than his designer Donald Pierce.
 Albert had three retractable claws on each hand, just as Wolverine (but not adamantium).
-Albert not only had technological knowledge centuries beyond conventional science (which he was capable of making significant progress in), but also perfect photographic recall and detailed knowledge of even the most obscure facets of history.
+Albert has technological knowledge centuries beyond conventional science (which he was capable of making significant progress in), as well as perfect photographic recall and detailed knowledge of even the most obscure facets of history.
 Albert reinforced his construction with bulletproof armor.
 Although Albert was initially designed to fight Wolverine, he has limited fighting skills.

 Albert in other media

 Albert appears in Wolverine: Adamantium Rage.